 In such a world, you will be forced to employ a combination of deceptions to build a zone of privacy around your life.
 Most people already have dummy e-mail accounts for signing up to websites.
 People use proxy services to surf the web.
 Imagine a world where everyone lies about everything in order to make it impossible to assemble the mosaic of their life.
 A world in which no one can trust anything about anybody is not one that can have much in the way of social cohesion.

 I think we are seeing a case where technology has outpaced our ability to evolve the corresponding cultural and psychological traits.
 For a few thousand generations we have maintained some degree of privacy and now we may be suddenly thrust into a world of none.
 Similarly, we evolved in a world where communication was slow and personal.
-Now we are swimming in a aether of mass media.
+Now we are swimming in an ether of mass media.

 Maybe the end is that of John the Savage.